Betty Paoli: Early life

+Career

 Becoming a writer

 Babette Glück remained in Galicia as a governess to a family of Polish aristocrats.
 As time went on she felt demeaned and missed the freedom she had before becoming a governess.
 Her earliest poems date from her stay in Galicia, describing how poetry restored her hope and gave her courage to go on living.
 During the 1830s, she focused her poems on social issues; in An die Männer unserer Zeit ["To the Men of Our Time"], the 17-year-old offers a rebuttal to critics of women's emancipation, while Die Dichterin ["The Poetess"] told of her predicament in being deprived of a literary ancestry.
 Glück stayed in Galicia until she was 20, working to fill the gaps in her education.
 She studied in English and became acquainted with the works of Lord Byron.
 She returned to Vienna in the spring of 1835 where she first adopted the pseudonym "Paoli" for the publication of the short story Clary in Friedrich Witthauer's Wiener Zeitschrift.
 Her poems continued to appear in Moritz Gottlieb Saphir's Humorist and in Prague's leading journal, Ost und West until 1846.
 This, however, didn't give Paoli financial security.
 She worked as a tutor and a translator for her livelihood while continuing to write poems.
 In 1841, she published a small volume entitled Gedichte ["Poems"].
 The popularity of her first book admitted Paoli into the salon of Henriette Wertheimer, wife of Viennese philanthropist Josef von Wertheimer.
 As Paoli's social life grew from becoming Wertheimer's companion, financial pressure also reduced.
 Through Wertheimer's social connections Paoli met Hieronymus Lorm, Franz Grillparzer, Leopold Kompert, and Ernst, Baron von Feuchtersleben.
 Paoli also met a source of her inspiration, Nikolaus Lenau.
 In 1843, she published her second collection of poems entitled Nach dem Gewitter ["After the Storm"].
 The same year she became companion and reader to Princess Maria Anna Schwarzenberg, widow of Karl Philipp, Prince of Schwarzenberg.
 She remained her companion until Schwarzenberg's death in 1848.

 In 1849, Paoli took a temporary post as companion to Countess Bünau in Dahlan near Dresden.
 During this time she took three months to visit France and worked as a freelance writer for the Neue Freie Presse to support herself.
 In France she met Heinrich Heine and George Sand.
 In January 1852, Paoli's first articles were printed in Eduard Warrens' Wiener Lloyd; as Warrens refused her a regular contract, she had to remain as a companion to Bünau.
 In 1854, Bünau's marriage to Count Sahr brought Paoli's position to an end, although the two remained close friends throughout their lives.
 Paoli traveled to Doblbad where a Russian writer, Elisabeth Bagréef-Speranski engaged her as a companion.